Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **public**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
 * This property is **static**.
+* This property is defined in classes\County.php line 41

 ### $_cache_get_counties